 Tuition and Fee information - Tulane Accounts Receivable - Tuition and Fees

-All students entering into the graduate program must be certified with their undergraduate degree.
+All students entering into the graduate program must first have their undergraduate degree conferred.
 Your undergraduate degree must be posted on your official transcript prior to enrolling in graduate program coursework.

 For Tulane 4+1 students, once you are officially enrolled as a 4+1 MS graduate student, you will no longer be eligible for your undergraduate financial aid scholarships.
 Tulane 4+1 students must graduate with their undergraduate degree from Tulane prior to formally being enrolled in the 4+1 Masters program.

 The School of Science & Engineering will notify incoming graduate level students of any financial support within their letters of admission.
 Tuition scholarships and stipends are primarily offered to PhD students.
 You are required to notify the Tulane Financial Aid Office of your receipt of such awards, as they will need this information to determine your eligibility for any federal student aid resources to supplement any aid received from the School and/or your department.

 The Tulane Louisiana Promise is only for the undergraduate programs and does not include the 4+1/MS or PhD programs within the School of Science and Engineering.